TMJ Treatment in Round Rock, TX

 How can I tell if I have TMD?

-TMD is a condition, not a specific disease.
-There are many different signs and symptoms of TMD that range from mild to debilitating.
+TMD is not a specific disease, it is a condition.
+There are numerous indications of TMD, ranging from mild to debilitating.
 Specific symptoms may include:

 - Frequent headaches